United Club℠ Infinite Card review

 What to watch out for

 - Annual fee.
-This card comes with a high annual fee of $525 starting from the second year of card membership.
+This card comes with a high annual fee of $525.
 That said, if you travel often with United Airlines, you can easily offset the fee.

 - You may not be eligible for this card.
 You can only apply for the card if you don’t have a United Club card and have not received a signup bonus for any United Club card in the past 24 months.

 - No intro APR period.
 You don’t get a 0% intro APR period on purchases and balance transfers.
 This shouldn’t deter you, though, as intro APR period is rarely offered by airline credit cards.

 - The card is part of Chase 5/24 rule.
 This means Chase will automatically decline your card application if you have opened five or more cards in the past 24 months.
 Credit cards you’ve opened and closed during this period also count.